 This appendix places typical tube degradation inspection findings in broad “color” groups.
 According to the ROP, “Green” findings are those that result in a ΔLERF below 10−7/reactor-year.
 “White” findings are in the ΔLERF range between 10-7 and 10−6/reactor-year.
 “Yellow” findings are in the ΔLERF range between 10-6 and 10−5/reactor-year.
 “Red” findings are those with ΔLERF above 10-5/reactor-year.

 Table 1, Steam Generator Tube Integrity SDP Matrix, below presents the information that is used to determine the preliminary significance of inspection findings.
 It is expected that region-based ISI inspectors who normally review licensee steam generator tube integrity test results will be the primary users of Table 1.
 Resident inspectors may use the guidance, but their assessment should be reviewed by the region-based ISI inspector.
-Using Table 1, any finding determined to be White, Yellow, or Red or must be reviewed by a risk analyst with experience in steam generator tube risk assessment. nalysts who have this expertise are in the of NRR.
+Using Table 1, any finding determined to be White, Yellow, or Red, or that includes performing a Detailed Risk Evaluation, must be reviewed by a senior reactor analyst or a risk analyst with experience in steam generator tube risk assessment.
+Risk analysts who have this expertise are in the Division of Risk Assessment of NRR.

 Table 1